Quarter-end snapshot

 13F directory

-KRW Ontology starts with high-demand institutional managers and links each public page to holdings, weights, and quarterly rebalancing context.
+KRW.O starts with high-demand institutional managers and links each public page to holdings, weights, and quarterly rebalancing context.

 13F shows holdings as of the report period, not a live portfolio.